 Table 1 shows the number of samples submitted and the number of positive samples since the programme started in 2000.
-In 2017, samples from one bovine carcass, two fallow deer, four llamas and ten alpacas were submitted.
+In 2018, samples from one bovine carcass, one llama and eight alpacas were submitted.

 The low number of submitted samples indicates a low prevalence of suspicious pathological lesions.
 Continuous surveillance by veterinary meat inspection, early and effective eradication campaigns, combined with restricted import of live cattle, have contributed significantly to this situation.